Ian2Papadopoulos/oasucks/README.md

-# Στάση — live OASA arrivals
+# OASUCKS — live OASA arrivals

 A clean, fast web/mobile view of live bus & trolley arrivals for the stops nearest you, built on the unofficial OASA telematics API.
 Installs on Android like a native app.